Course Evolving: Site Last Updated 11/17/2019

 - -40% for work submitted up to 96 hours late

 - -50% for work submitted more than 96 hours late

 Collaboration And Cheating Policy

 Communication between students is allowed (and encouraged!), but it is expected that every student's code or writeups will be completely distinct!
 Please do not copy code off of the Internet (repurposing code from the Internet will probably make it harder anyway because the assignments are so specialized).
 Please cite any sources in addition to the textbook and course website that you used to help in crafting your code and completing the assignment.

 After mini assignment 2, as the difficulty starts to ramp up, students will be allowed to choose one or more "buddies" to work "near" during the assignment.
 Students are still expected to submit their own solutions, but they are allowed to provide substantial help to each other, and even to look at each others' code during the process.
 Students should indicate their buddies in the README upon assignment submission.

 I will try to hold a few "hackathons" (extended office hours) throughout the semester to provide additional help with particularly difficult assignments (ray tracing, mesh processing) and with the final projects.
 I want everyone to succeed, so there will be no reason to cheat!

-In the unfortunate and disappointing event that I do suspect cheating, I will confront the individual or group on the first offense.
+In the unfortunate and disappointing event that I do suspect cheating, I will confront the individual on the first offense.
 If there is enough evidence, a score of -100% will be given on that assignment.
 For second and subsequent offenses, I will report the offense to Dean Sorensen.

 Below is a non-exhaustive list of similar courses that have run other colleges and universities.
 None of them are exactly the same as this one, but they are all excellent resources and are worth a look, time permitting.
 Keep in mind that CS 476 is an undergraduate course that goes over advanced topics at an introductory level, so some of these links are to graduate courses with followup material that is quite advanced